hrtovey/heather-website/src/post/2021-08-13_get-started-with-shopify-theme-editor.md

 The Theme Editor can be used to customize each theme separately.
 Settings changed in one theme will not affect settings in another theme.
 So you can feel free to duplicate themes and play around with settings and sections without disrupting the live site.

-## A Quick Walkthrough
-The Shopify Theme Editor can be loosely divided into 2 areas:
-- Top Bar
+## Top Bar
-- Sidebar

 ![ The top bar in the Shopify Online Store 2.0 has different buttons and features like the Exit button, theme information, Theme Actions dropdown menu, Template Picker, Device Preview, and Undo, Redo, and Save buttons. ](./images/top-bar.png)

-### Top Bar
+The Shopify Theme Editor can be loosely divided into 2 areas: the Top Bar and the Sidebar.
 The top bar is where you'll find some controls to help you more easily navigate and view the different theme settings.

-#### 1. Exit Button
+### 1. Exit Button
 ![ The exit button shows up in the very left-hand side of the top bar. ](./images/exit-theme-status.png) The Exit button will quickly take you out of the Theme Editor and back to the Themes admin screen.

-#### 2. Theme Information
+### 2. Theme Information
 ![ Theme name, "Dawn", is to the right of the Exit button.
 Theme status is shown to the right of the theme name.
 In this theme status, there is a green dot to the left of the word "Live".
 The green dot and the word "Live" share a lighter green background.
 Theme Actions is a dropdown menu with a 3 dot icon as the toggle button.
 It's placed to the right of the Theme name and status.
 Inside this dropdown menu, you have the Theme Information: "Dawn 2.0.0-alpha.23" and "Design and support by Shopify" directly underneath that.
 Underneath this information, you will find the Theme Action links (noted below). ](./images/theme-actions.png)
 Here, you'll find:
 - your theme name